Function theory on the Neil parabola

 The first kind of interpolation problem above is called Nevanlinna-Pick interpolation and the second is called Carath\'eodory-Fej\'er interpolation.
-More modern proofs of these theorems, using ideas from operator theory like the commutant lifting theorem of Sz.-Nagy and Foias and reproducing kernel Hilbert spaces, make it possible to study so-called \emph{mixed Carath\'eodory-Pick problems} wherein the idea is to specify several Taylor coefficients at several points in the disk and determine whether there exists a holomorphic function from the disk to the disk with those properties.
-However, a restriction imposed in all of the usual mixed Carath\'eodory-Pick problems is that the Taylor coefficients must be specified in a sequence.
-For example, these problems do not address an interpolation problem of the following form: given $z_1, z_2, z_3, w_1, w_2 \in \mathbb{D}$, when is there a holomorphic function $f:\mathbb{D} \to \mathbb{D}$ satisfying the following?
+More modern proofs of these theorems, using ideas from operator theory like the commutant lifting theorem of Sz.-Nagy and Foia\c{s} and reproducing kernel Hilbert spaces (see \cite{FF} and \cite{AM}), make it possible to study so-called \emph{mixed Carath\'eodory-Pick problems} wherein the idea is to specify several Taylor coefficients at several points in the disk and determine whether there exists a holomorphic function from the disk to the disk with those properties.
+However, a restriction imposed in all of the usual mixed Carath\'eodory-Pick problems is that the Taylor coefficients must be specified sequentially (i.e.\! one cannot ask to specify the first and third Taylor coefficients at a point without specifying the second as well).
+For example, these problems do not address an interpolation problem of the following form: given $z_1, z_2, z_3, w_1, w_2 \in \mathbb{D}$, when is there a holomorphic function $F:\mathbb{D} \to \mathbb{D}$ satisfying the following?

-In fact, as we shall see, solving the problem (\ref{mixedcp}) amounts to computing the Carath\'eodory distance for the Neile parabola.
-See proposition \ref{prop:interp} for the exact statement of our result.
-It should be mentioned that this question can be reformulated as the following question involving a traditional mixed Carath\'edory-Pick problem: does there exist a $w_3 \in \mathbb{D}$ so that the mixed Carath\'odory-Pick problem given by (\ref{mixedcp}) and the additional condition $f(z_3)=w_3$ has a solution?
-This reformulation does not, however, reduce of the difficulty of the problem. \end{section}
+In fact, as we shall see, solving the problem (\ref{mixedcp}) amounts to computing the Carath\'eodory distance for the Neil parabola.
+See theorem \ref{prop:interp} for the exact statement of our result.